wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.7 =
+* Added "sp" prefix to the Facebook classes, now "spFacebook" and "spFacebookApiException" - was creating namespace conflicts with other Facebook plugins (thanks [Ben Gillbanks](http://twitter.com/binarymoon) of [WPVOTE](http://www.wpvote.com))

 = 1.0.6 =
 * Addressing some inconsistencies in the way the plugin is named, and the way that name is used internally.